almas-kai/Design-Patterns/Creational Patterns/Builder/BuilderDescription.md

 # Builder Pattern

 The goal of this pattern is to separate the construction of an object from its representation.
-This pattern eases the construction process of different configurations of a complex object.

-The construction process doesn't care how each part is assembled.
+The pattern is useful in these cases (it is assumed that the construction process is complex):

-This complex object is our **product**.
-We must define a **general interface** that all **concrete builders** have in common.
-Then we can use the **director** that defines steps to execute (implementation is defined by concrete builders) to get the product.
-So, we can use the **director** to save, and reuse specific configurations.

-As an example consider a computer, it has different parts: HDD or maybe SSD, HD screen or FullHD screen, CPU that has 4 cores or 8 cores, and so on.
-So, you can construct this product using different configurations.
+1. When you have a type that has a lot of constructors (overloading) that instantiate objects with different configurations.
+2. When you want to reuse the creation process to produce different types of products.

+## Players

+* Products - different types that you want to produce.
+They don't have to have the commonality between them, other than the construction process of course.
+* Builders - a hierarchy of different builders.
+A base class (interface) must define a contract for steps to be implemented by concrete builders.
+Concrete builders must have a method to return the product they constructed.
+The products can be completely unrelated, thus the base builder class cannot define the return result method.
+* Directors - each director defines a strict construction order, meaning construction steps are statically specified.
+The director is optional (a client can act as one).
+A director accepts a builder.
+And upon this builder it acts.
+* Client - initializes a concrete builder, passes it to a director (if you have one), and gets the product from the builder.

-## Usage Case
+## C\#

-Use this pattern when you need to implement different versions of a product.

-If your class has a lot of constructors that initialize an object with different configurations, consider using this pattern.
-But, at the same time if your class is simple you shouldn't complicate your code implementing this pattern.
+Nuances:

+* In C# enable fluent chaining via returning `this` in builders.
+* Use records for immutability.